Lost in all

 early years in journalism, I came to marvel at the Greatest Generation.
 I

-First” lot, crossed the U.S.-Canada border and smartly joined the Canadian
+crossed the U.S.-Canada border and joined the Royal Canadian Air Force to fight

-Royal Air Force to fight Nazis in Europe – a stark difference from the
+Nazis in Europe – a stark difference from the cowardly, constitutionally

-cowardly, constitutionally contemptuous rabble now occupying the White House.
+contemptuous rabble now occupying the White House.

 Trump’s most

-candid “America First” thoughts on Ukraine come through a preferred form of delivery
+candid “America First” thoughts on Ukraine come through a preferred form of

-facto terms of surrender for the nation that had been invaded while drawing no meaningful
+drawing up de facto terms of surrender for the nation that had been invaded

-concessions from Putin, whose covert support for Trump in presidential elections
+while drawing no meaningful concessions from Putin, whose covert support for

-is by now a rock-solid matter of record, notwithstanding supporters’ denials.
+Trump in presidential elections is by now a rock-solid matter of record,

 Never